chenwardT/lol_stats/README.md

 ## Documentation
 Sphinx-generated docs written to [lol-stats.readthedocs.org](http://lol-stats.readthedocs.org) on pushes.
 Sometimes changes to code cause the autogen to fail; don't expect much yet.

+## Notes
+Python setup files (e.g., requirements.txt, MANIFEST.in, etc) should not be relied upon and are only included for readthedoc's virtualenv.